Analytic Four-Point Lightlike Form Factors and OPE of Null-Wrapped Polygons: Introduction

-where $p_i (p_i^2=0)$ are on-shell momenta, and $q = \sum_{i=1}^4 p_i$.
-We use the superscript ``LL" to indicate the lightlike condition of $q$.
-This form factor may be thought of as an ${\cal N}=4$ version of a Higgs-plus-four-parton amplitude in the limit where the top-quark mass is taken to be infinity while the Higgs mass is taken to be zero.

-We apply the master bootstrap method \cite{Guo:2021bym,Guo:2022pdw}, which starts with an ansatz expanded in terms of a finite set of basis integrals \cite{Chetyrkin:1981qh, Tkachov:1981wb}.
-Remarkably, we find that the constraints of infrared (IR) divergences and collinear limits, together with the dihedral symmetry, can uniquely determine the two-loop finite remainder of the four-point lightlike FF.
-The remainder function only depends on three independent variables, providing an explicit check of the DDCS.
-Moreover, the symbol of the remainder depends only on nine letters, which are dual conformal invariant and closed under the action of the dihedral group $D_4$.
+We will present a first analytic computation of the two-loop four-point lightlike FF using the master-integral (MI) bootstrap method \cite{Guo:2021bym,Guo:2022pdw}.
+Remarkably, we find the constraints of infrared (IR) divergences and collinear limits can uniquely determine the two-loop finite remainder of the FF.
+Moreover, we confirm that the finite remainder depends only on three independent ratios.
+This shows explicitly the DDCS of the FF and provides the most compelling verification for the conjectured duality between the FF and periodic WL.

-The massless limit of the operator momentum also suggests a new OPE decomposition based on the dual null-wrapped polygons.
-Compared with the OPE in \cite{Sever:2020jjx, Sever:2021nsq, Sever:2021xga}, a new lightlike FF transition is involved, which originates from the three-point lightlike FF.
-We define the regularized ratio functions and also give the explicit parametrization of the OPE parameters in this new picture.
-Using the four-point FF results up to two loops, we are able to make certain all-order predictions.
-The new lightlike FF transition is expected to be determined at finite coupling using integrability methods.
+In terms of the dual null-wrapped polygon, we propose a non-perturbative lightlike FFOPE framework.
+Due to the special lightlike condition, our formalism contains new properties comparing to previous studies \cite{Basso:2013vsa,Sever:2020jjx}.
+A novel lightlike FF transition is involved in our picture, which originates from the three-point lightlike FF.
+The regularized finite ratio function is introduced and the explicit parametrization of the FFOPE parameters is provided.
+Combining the FFOPE picture and the perturbative results, we are able to make some all-order predictions.
+Our method also provides a new integrability framework to explore the WLs with lightlike periods.

-The simple structure of the two-loop result as well as the OPE suggest the possibility of bootstrapping the four-point lightlike FF to higher loops.
-We present a preliminary study at three loops.
-Several future directions are mentioned in the outlook section.